Ann Atwater: Operation Breakthrough

 When approached by Howard Fuller to join Operation Breakthrough, a program to help people escape poverty, Atwater found her life purpose.
 Operation Breakthrough helped people define and accomplish a series of tasks in order to build a pattern of achievement.
 It helped participants gain confidence that they could achieve change and escape poverty.
 People worked at job-training, took after-school tutoring, or became educated as to their rights.
 It was funded by the North Carolina Fund, a statewide program to improve education.
 Fuller met with each resident enrolled in Operation Breakthrough, getting to know them personally and helping identify issues to be fixed.

 One day when Atwater went to the welfare office to see if she could get $100 to pay her overdue rent and avoid eviction, she happened to meet Fuller.
 She showed him her house and he invited her to his program.
 The next day Atwater and Fuller went to Atwater's landlord to demand repairs for her house and, to Atwater's surprise, her landlord agreed to fix some of the problems.
 To her knowledge, making demands from a landlord was unheard of and she had no idea that she had the right to do so.
 Afterward she attended the Operation Breakthrough meeting and discussed how the poor had to work together to get the government's attention in order to help solve poverty and what her concerns were.
 That first meeting marked the start of her involvement in helping the poor black community fight poverty.

 Gradually Atwater became a leader among the participants in Operation Breakthrough meetings.
 She began to represent poor people with housing problems, and would go door-to-door telling others of her own previous housing problems and how she was able to resolve them.
 She became an expert on housing policies; she copied and handed out welfare regulation manuals so that people could learn their rights, such as asking landlords to fix substandard conditions.
-Atwater mobilized poor blacks in Durham to help them stand up for themselves.
+Atwater mobilized poor Black people in Durham to help them stand up for themselves.
 Her goal was to teach the people the necessary skills to survive.

-Atwater fought against the lack of respect that many whites showed blacks.
+Atwater fought against the lack of respect that many White people showed Black people.
 She knew that some welfare workers were guilty of this.
 For example, when addressing a white person, the welfare worker would politely call the person over to the desk and there privately ask “Your name?
 Your address?”
 When addressing black people, the workers would holler at them across the room, “What you here for?”
 This embarrassed the black client, who was forced to explain private issues in front of a room full of strangers.

 One tactic Atwater used to tackle this problem was using the power of numbers.
 She organized groups of women who had to visit the welfare offices frequently and had them push for change.
 With her persistence, the office set up private booths for meetings with each client.
 Such a system is still in use today.